1. Know + Respect the Learner

 Build Student Learning Profiles

-Strengths, passions, interests, goals, learning gaps, learning behaviors, and talents can all be included in a learning profile.
+Strengths, passions, interests, goals, learning gaps, learning behaviours, and talents can all be included in a learning profile.
 Use multiple tools and methods, such as online strength assessments, observations and conversations to create a holistic learner profile.

 Define Learning Pathways